thamaraiselvam/wp-vulnerable-updates/readme.txt

 <strong>How it works ?</strong>
 <br>
 This plugin checks vulnerable updates from <a href="hhttps://wpvulndb.com/" />https://wpvulndb.com/</a> on every 6 hours period <br>
-Warn you on vulnerable updates as admin notice and through email (coming soon)
+Warn you on vulnerable updates as admin notice and through email.

 <strong>Why to use the plugin ?</strong>
 <br>